longhorn/website/content/docs/1.6.0/deploy/important-notes/index.md

 ### Replacing `backendStoreDriver` with `dataEngine`

 The attribute `backendStoreDriver`, which is defined in the parameters of StorageClasses and other Longhorn resources (for example, volumes, engines, and replicas), has been replaced with `dataEngine`.
 You must remove the existing StorageClasses for V2 volumes and create new ones that use `dataEngine`.

+### Updating the Linux Kernel on Longhorn Nodes

+Host machines with Linux kernel 5.15 may unexpectedly reboot when volume-related IO errors occur.
+Update the Linux kernel on Longhorn nodes to version 5.19 or later to prevent such issues.
+For more information, see [Prerequisites](../../v2-data-engine/prerequisites/).